millerjs2/docker-kanboard/README.md

 ```bash
 docker run -v /data:/data -p 80:80 you/imagename
 ```

-Browse to http://dockerip/installer.php to start the install process.
+Browse to http://dockerip/ and login with admin/admin.

 ### Volume structure